Vertafore/docular/docs/writing/index.md

 Anything in the @description is considered to be markdown syntax, and so you can use markdown for formatting, links, code snippets, etc.

+##Extra parameters

+There are some parameters that I feel are missing from the angular documentation syntax, which are going to be added as time allows.

+1. @deprecated.
+In large projects, this is a necessity.
+2. @todo.
+This helps keep 'todo' items from floating under the radar.